themewagon/FaunaFlora/README.md

 - ./src/assets - default static files (eg. image placeholders).
 You should replace them with your own files.
 - ./src/tailwind/ - Tailwind config file used to build the theme.
 Variables used in Theme Customizer are located in tailwind.config.js file.

-All your pages (templates) are stored in separated .pug files
+All your pages (templates) are stored in separate .pug files.

 - ./src/pug/\*.pug